Hate crimE in ireland:

 November 2020: INAR and IHREC host CERD follow-up events.
 Prof Verene Shepherd, the UN rapporteur to Ireland on the elimination of racial discrimination and keynote speaker, urges the Government to introduce hate crime legislation as Garda Síochána still lack training in how to deal with racially motivated crimes.

 November 2020: Fianna Fail backbenchers private members Hate Crime Bill enters the second stage of the Seanad as senators address the long-overdue need for this law.
-At the same time, Government report of its review of the 1989 Prohibition of Incitement to Hatred Act awaits publication.
+At the same time, the Government report of its review of the 1989 Prohibition of Incitement to Hatred Act awaits publication.

 December 2020: Government publishes Legislating for Hate Speech and Hate Crime in Ireland Report based on findings of the 2019 public consultation.
 The report sets out the Government’s thinking which will determine the wording of a General Scheme of a Bill.
 Read INAR’s media release.